Generate data according to a RDF schema

 sphn:hasIdentifier "123456789"^^xsd:string .

 The uniqueness of the data points must be ensured by the data provider to avoid any data conflict.
-The data provider is free to ensure uniqueness of data points with the technique they prefer (e.g. hash).
+There are many ways to generate the unique ID with the most common approach being UUID4.

 External resources (or terminologies) provided by the SPHN project in RDF